Neuroquila-n8fall/JunkersControl/assets/Examples/MQTT_Message_Exchange/Receive/README.md

     "FeedMinimum": 10,
 ```

 This is a more or less static value determined by your heating system.
 If the feed temperature goes below this point, the heating will resume operation to prevent pipes from freezing.
-You can now use this how you like but you can't go below 10°C
+Internally calculated values below the manufacturer-defined 10 °C off value are clamped to exactly 10 °C.

 ###### Auxiliary Temperature